ant-design/ant-design/components/cascader/index.en-US.md

 - When you need to select from a set of associated data set.
 Such as province/city/district, company level, things classification.
 - When selecting from a large data set, with multi-stage classification separated for easy selection.
-- chooses cascade items in one float layer for better user experience.
+- Chooses cascade items in one float layer for better user experience.

 ## API